 Sloth is a Mac application that shows all open files and sockets in use by all running processes on your system.
 This makes it easy to inspect which apps are using which files and sockets.
 It's basically a friendly, exploratory GUI for

 FastDMG is a macOS utility to mount

 Command line tool to quickly search by filename on HFS+ and APFS volumes.
 Searching takes place at the driver level using the file system catalog.
-This means the volume's entire directory tree can be scanned much faster than with a standard recursive filename search.
+This means the volume's entire directory tree can be scanned much faster than with a standard recursive hierarchical search.

 A set of command line utilities for creating, converting and working with Apple

 .icns files and Finder icons.